-A running toilet is a pretty common issue that Plumber Grand Prairie TX encounters.
-While some grow accustomed to it and ignore it, and improperly running toilet can quickly become quite costly, making it worth it to take the time to fix it right.
+A running toilet is a pretty common issue that Emergency Plumber San Diego encounters.
+While some grow accustomed to it and ignore it, an improperly running toilet can quickly become quite costly, making it worth it to take the time to fix it right.
 This article will address some of the main issues associated with running toilets, including how to repair them and why it happens.
 By the end of this article, you will be more informed on avoiding running toilet problems in the future.
 So let’s get started!

 The biggest issue with running toilets is that the tank, or overflow pan, may be leaking.
 If this is the case, there are a few different things you can try to make the problem go away.
 In most cases, simply adding some water to the tank will cause the overflow pan to stop leaking.
 If this doesn’t work, you may have to remove the tank and clean it out.
 This is something you should only do if the tank is not leaking.
 Remember, never to clean out an overflowing toilet.

 Another common problem is a valve that is either failing to work properly or has completely lost its fill ability.
 To fix these, the easiest way to go is to replace the valve.
 Unfortunately, if the problem is not a running toilet and just a simple problem with the fill valve, replacing it will void any warranty you had left for the unit.

 You might notice a running toilet leak while you are flushing the toilet.
 There are a couple of possible causes of this, both of which are extremely easy to fix.
 First, if you’re not using enough water when you flush the toilet, this might be the problem.
 This can easily be fixed by adding more water to the tank or changing your water bill to include more water.